pragmint/open-practices/capabilities/learning-culture.md

 ### Problem and Skill Matching

-Effective problem and skill matching is very tricky and situation-dependent as it relates to supporting a learning culture.
-Assigning work to individuals that aren't specialists in that line of work can create learning opportunities for people.
-However if the skill gap is too large, that may create inefficiencies that aren't worth the benefit.
+Effective problem and skill matching can be tricky and situational.
+Assigning tasks to individuals who aren't specialists in that line of work can create learning opportunities but, if the skill gap is too large, it may create inefficiencies that aren't worth the benefit.

 ### Changing Culture Takes Time